hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.store.md

   function(eventName, changedTodoObject) {});
 ```

-If you are interested in one specifc object only, you can also prefix the event identifier with **type:id:remove**:
+If you are interested in one specific object only, you can also prefix the event identifier with **type:id:remove**:

 ```javascript
 // config is the type, userconfig is the id